alelievr/HDRP-UI-Camera-Stacking/README.md

 URL:      https://package.openupm.com
 Scope(s): com.alelievr
 ```
-3. Then below the scoped registries, you need to enable `Preview Packages`.
-4. Next, open the `Package Manager` window, select `My Registries` in the top left corner and you should be able to see the **HDRP UI Camera Stacking** package.
+3. Next, open the `Package Manager` window, select `My Registries` in the top left corner and you should be able to see the **HDRP UI Camera Stacking** package.
-5. Click the `Install` button and you can start using the package :)
+4. Click the `Install` button and you can start using the package :)

 ![PackageManager](https://user-images.githubusercontent.com/6877923/127833767-8ffcaa0d-a655-4abd-820e-c08182eb51f8.png)